-- Have the student's doctor complete and return the DC Health Medication Treatment Plan to the school nurse. - Bring medication to the KDES Health Room in the original prescription bottle (parents or legal guardians may deliver the medication or give it to the bus monitor to deliver).
-All medications must be given directly to the school nurse, including those designated for ASP or bus purposes.
-The school nurse will deliver the medications to the appropriate site.
+- Have the student's doctor complete and return the DC Health Medication Treatment Plan to the school nurse. - Bring medication to KDES in the original prescription bottle (parents or legal guardians must deliver the medication to the school directly).
+The school nurse will deliver the medication appropriately.

 Note: Parents and legal guardians may not put any medications in their child's backpack or lunch box.
 If a nonprescription medication that is not already stocked in the Student Health Office needs to be given to the student during the school day, a parent or legal guardian will need to complete the Parent Permission Form and return it to the KDES Health Room with the medication in the original bottle.
-All medications, including nonprescription ones, must be properly labeled with the medication's name, dosage, dosage time, and how long they are to be given.
+All medications, including nonprescription ones, must be properly labeled with the medication's name, dosage, frequency, and how long they are to be given.
 No medication will be given until the appropriate permission forms are on file.